Waldorf Early Childhood

 The day’s activities unfold in an unhurried way with each day following the same rhythm, giving the child a sense of security and consistency.
 The program is based on the understanding that young children learn primarily through imitation and play.
 This program is held with a significant amount of time being spent outdoors in all seasons with exceptions made only for very inclement weather.

 Our teachers focus on fostering the small child’s imagination, creativity, and the will to focus and follow through on difficult tasks.
 This is done through storytelling, music, modeling of chores, outdoor play, and artistic activities.
 Early academic foundations are formed through these activities.
-As just a few examples, finger knitting cultivates small motor skills, eye tracking, and patterned thinking; puppetry and story helps children develop memory and language acuity and attention span; talking turns to talk during snack develops impulse control and working memory; and nature walks increase large motor abilities and scientific curiosity.
+As just a few examples, finger knitting cultivates small motor skills, eye tracking, and patterned thinking; puppetry and story helps children develop memory and language acuity and attention span; taking turns to talk during snack develops impulse control and working memory; and nature walks increase large motor abilities and scientific curiosity.
 The sharing of practical activities such as snack preparation and clean up starts the child on the path toward personal responsibility and respect for others.

 We offer four classrooms in our program: